DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsBrowserError.md

 ### NewSyntheticsBrowserError

-`func NewSyntheticsBrowserError(description string, name string, type_ SyntheticsBrowserErrorType, ) *SyntheticsBrowserError`
+`func NewSyntheticsBrowserError(description string, name string, type_ SyntheticsBrowserErrorType) *SyntheticsBrowserError`

-NewSyntheticsBrowserError instantiates a new SyntheticsBrowserError object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSyntheticsBrowserError instantiates a new SyntheticsBrowserError object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSyntheticsBrowserErrorWithDefaults

 `func NewSyntheticsBrowserErrorWithDefaults() *SyntheticsBrowserError`

-NewSyntheticsBrowserErrorWithDefaults instantiates a new SyntheticsBrowserError object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSyntheticsBrowserErrorWithDefaults instantiates a new SyntheticsBrowserError object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetDescription